vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+- delete menu, delete the mesh you click on

 - skip select mic and output if on quest (enhancement)

 - create an entity gizmo that brings up all the menu